 The Full-Time MBA International program starts in September of every year and is offered in the time zone 9.00 am – 6.00 pm, with electives running until 9.30 pm.
 Preparatory courses are offered in Business Mathematics and Accounting to students usually 2 weeks prior to the normal program starts.
 In the case of preparatory courses, students will be notified upon admission.
 All coursework for the program is normally completed by mid-July of next year.
 The duration of the studies for Full-Time students is 14 months.
 The program is divided into 5 academic periods, each period consisting of 7 weeks of classes, followed by 1 week of exams (in terms of semesters, academic periods are conjoined in 3 semesters).
 At the end of their coursework, students undertake their Immersion Project, which normally lasts 3-4 months, and addresses a real business problem.
 For the exact dates for the coming year, please see the academic calendar.

 The curriculum consists of:

 - Core courses common for all participants

 - Required and elective courses that “count” towards their concentration

 - Elective courses

 - An Immersion Graduation Project

 - A Personal Skills Development Program, parallel to the coursework

-During the first 2 periods students undertake mostly core courses, while in the last 2 periods they take mostly elective courses.
-Note that some of the elective courses may not be offered during one year, depending on student demand or availability of the instructor.
+During the first 2 periods, students undertake mostly core courses, while in the last 2 periods they take mostly elective courses.
+Note that some of the elective courses may not be offered for one year, depending on student demand or availability of the instructor.
 The core and the elective courses are distinguished in:

 - Full-courses, which include 28-32 hours of teaching and count for 2-3 academic credits

 - Mini-courses, which include 15 hours of teaching and count for 1 academic credit.

 To complete the program, a student has to obtain 42 academic credits: